 Charles Bean & Associates

 Thanks to his extensive experience, including his time at Avista Utilities subsidiary and Ecova Inc., Brain J. Bean is an excellent choice for your company's needs.
-If you need a conscientious and communicative lawyer who can guide you through the process with ease, contact him for a free consultation.
+If you need a conscientious and communicative lawyer who can guide you through the process with ease, contact him for a consultation.

 We serve Coeur d'Alene, Idaho, and the surrounding areas, so give us a call now to discuss your options.